Connor-Walden/readme-generator/README - NEW.md

 Readme Generator

 ## Description
-This is a readme generator for your projects
+This is a readme generator, fun fact: this readme was generated with it!

 ## Table of contents
 1. [Installation](#installation)